Whether you’re a complete novice or an eager intermediate, there is a wealth of snowboarding tricks for you to explore.

-- One-Two: The rider grabs the heel edge of the board using their front hand and reaching behind their back foot.
+- One-Two: The rider grabs the heel edge of the snowboard using their front hand and reaching behind their back foot.

-- Frontside Grab: One of the most essential snowboard tricks in any pro boarder’s arsenal, the frontside grab entails grabbing the toe edge with the back hand.
+- Frontside Grab: One of the most essential snowboard tricks in any pro snowboarder’s arsenal, the frontside grab entails grabbing the toe edge with the back hand.

-- Melon: The rider’s lead hand goes behind the lead leg to grab the heel edge of the board, with the front leg boned.
+- Melon: The rider’s lead hand goes behind the lead leg to grab the heel edge of the snowboard, with the front leg boned.

-- Method: The knees bend as the board is lifted behind the back, with the lead hand grabbing the heel edge.
+- Method: The knees bend as the snowboard is lifted behind the back, with the lead hand grabbing the heel edge.